rsRishuSingh/Backend_CloudNotes/README.md

 # Notes App API

 This is a backend API for a Notes application built using **Express.js**, **MongoDB**, **JWT Authentication**, **Bcrypt** for password hashing, and **Mongoose** for database interaction.
 The application allows users to register, log in, manage their notes (create, fetch, update, delete), and store their information securely.
-This project has deployed via (https://render.com/)
+This project has been deployed via (https://render.com/)
 ## Features

 - **User Registration**: Allows new users to create an account with a validated email and password.